 3. Document The Accident

 Along with the police report, make your own documentation of the accident.
-Jot down some notes that briefly describes the who, what, when, when, why, and how of the accident.
+Jot down some notes that briefly describe the who, what, when, when, why, and how of the accident.
 This includes getting the other driver’s personal and insurance policy information.
 Talk to witnesses of the accidents and note down their phone numbers.
 Use your smartphone to take a few pictures of the accident, including some overview angles and closeups of any damage or evidence such as treadmarks on the pavement.

 4. Contact Your Insurance Company